The term doesn’t need an introduction when you are a professional.

 Well!
 Let’s bust this myth here and look at some important and should know facts about the email.

 A good email is a pure-play of words or I would say simple words to convey your tone.
-Short sentences will basic grammar in place is the need.
+Short sentences with grammar in place is the need of the hour.

 So avoid long complicated sentences to evade the chances of misinterpretation/ confusion.

 Salutations: Dear is a very formal one.
 Keep it to only first interactions.
 Hi/Hello usually serve the purpose.

 Subject of the email gets the maximum attention.
 Keep it precise, informative, and interesting sometimes.
 The subject decides the open rate of the email.

 Structure: Yes!
 Information, when put in the right sequence, makes so much sense.
 Start with Why (Reason for writing the email), move to What (Details) and close with How (Conclusion/Action Items/Questions/Problem Statement).

 Choose bullet points over a paragraph.
 Only for the ease of reading and comprehension.